-When your child's book(s) has been overdue one week, the student will bring home a notification reminder.
-If the book(s) is not returned within a month, the cost of the book(s) will be added to the student fee balance in Powerschool.
-If a child loses or seriously damages a book, he/she will be asked to pay for the cost of the book.
+When your student's book(s) has been overdue one week, the student will bring home a notification reminder.
+If the book(s) is not returned within a month, the cost of the book(s) will be added to the student fee balance in PowerSchool.
+If a student loses or seriously damages a book, he/she will be asked to pay for the cost of the book.
 With your support, hopefully the problem will be resolved.

-MAP/M{G Testing:
+MAP/MPG Testing: